Gustas94/Discord-Role-Managment-Bot/README.md

  - **Parameters**:
  - `roleid`: The unique identifier for the new role.
  - `rolename`: The name of the role as it appears to users.
- - `dependencies`: A comma-separated list of dependent role IDs.
+ - `dependencies`: A space-separated list of dependent role IDs.
  - **Description**: Allows administrators to add new roles with dependencies directly through Discord.

 #### Example